Rh Incompatibility and Isoimmunization

 - Aggressive hydration

-- Phototherapy —light therapy to treat skin conditions
+- Phototherapy — light therapy to treat skin conditions

-More severe condition that may require:
+This severe and possibly fatal condition may require:

-- Intrauterine fetal transfusion—to replace blood cells that are being destroyed during pregnancy
+- Intrauterine fetal transfusion — to replace blood cells that are being destroyed during pregnancy

 - Early induction of labor